dbbotkin/ADALM1000_SMU_Fluke289/README.md

 This combines the Fluke 289 DMM with the ADLAM1000 module SMU

 The Fluke 289 is a large, expensive hand-held industrial DMM; the Analog Devices AALM1000 is a tiny, under $100US source-measure unit.
 What do they have in common?
 Quality components and microAmp precision.
+Add a Python script to get them talking, and you have a working SMU for hobby projects, whatever.